kibetamos/Learning_python/9.Dictionaries&sets/README.md

 9.3 Serializing Objects

 A dictionary is an object that stores a collection of data.
 Each element in a dictionary has two parts: a key and a value.
 You use a key to locate a specific value

+NOTE: Key-value pairs are often referred to as mappings because each key is mapped to a value